prysmaticlabs/documentation/docs/configure-prysm/prysmctl.md

 ### Run via binaries

-Binaries for the latest `prysmctl` tool can be found on the [latest prysm release page](https://github.com/OffchainLabs/prysm/releases).
+Binaries for the latest `prysmctl` tool can be found on the [latest Prysm release page](https://github.com/OffchainLabs/prysm/releases).
 Each binary is a unique version with its own set of features.
 New releases may include new features for `prysmctl` that will need to be downloaded separately.
 The installed binaries will need to be renamed to `prysmctl` to use the example below.

 :::info